The Discovery Collections

 TheDiscovery Collections are now split into two parts.
 The first, consisting of the early Southern Ocean material and much of the early North Atlantic material, largely up to 1975, is housed at the Natural History Museum in London.
 This material has played an important role in advancing our understanding of the biology of the oceans.
 In addition it provides a picture of the Southern Ocean prior to the catastrophic decline of whale populations, and a major documentation of mid-water and benthic environments in the NE Atlantic.
 The second part, consisting of both benthic and pelagic samples taken off the European continental shelf since 1975, is housed here at NOC.

-The collections continues to produce new findings and are providing important base line data on the deep-sea environment.
+The collections continues to produce new findings and are providing important base-line data on the deep-sea environment.
 The material is used in house (at NOCS and NHM), by other UK institutes and also internationally.
 International users of the Discovery Collections include other European institutes in Germany, France and Denmark, and institutes in other countries such as the Smithsonian Institution in the USA and the University of Hong Kong.

 The Discovery Collections are still expanding, with sampling programs in the NE Atlantic adding to the collection every year together with recent major collections from the Arabian Sea and around the Crozet Iles.
 As we continue to explore new oceanic areas this will ensure that this historic and internationally important collection continues to provide an invaluable resource to marine biology.

-The Discovery Collections at NOCS contain both specimen material and bulk ecological samples and so has continuing value for further taxonomic, biological and ecological research.
+The Discovery Collections at NOCS contain both specimen material and bulk ecological samples and so have continuing value for further taxonomic, biological and ecological research.
 If you would like to know more about the Collections or to make use of this resource please do contact the Collections Manager.